juice-shop/pwning-juice-shop/appendix/solutions.md

   * or via REST API call <http://localhost:3000/api/Users> after logging in as any user (even one you registered yourself).

-### Log in with MC SafeSearch's original user credentials
+### :warning: Log in with MC SafeSearch's original user credentials

 1. Reading the hints for this challenge or googling "MC SafeSearch" will eventually bring the music video